Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Introduction

 Second, we shall derive the exact quasinormal mode spectrum and eigenfunctions in the large black hole limit.
 From this, we get several new and surprising results. \begin{enumerate} \item The spectrum is fully determined by imposing causality at the black hole boundary.
 The boundary conditions only determine the form of the eigenfunctions. \item The spectrum, properly rescaled, turns out to be of the form

-where the existence of the zero mode depends on whether the boundary conditions at spatial infinity can support a non-zero constant solution eigenfunction. \item We may define a self-adjoint operator in the large black hole limit.
-This implies that the quasinormal mode eigenfunctions form a complete basis despite there being a leaky boundary. \item An expansion of the spectrum around the large black hole limit may be derived agnostic of a boundary condition at spatial infinity.
+where the existence of the zero mode depends on whether the boundary conditions at spatial infinity can support a nonzero constant solution eigenfunction. \item An expansion of the spectrum around the large black hole limit may be derived agnostic of a boundary condition at spatial infinity.
 This allows a proper quantitative characterization of how insensitive the spectrum is to the boundary condition at infinity, in the large black hole limit. \end{enumerate}

 As a consequence of \eqref{eq:spectrumLBL}, electromagnetic perturbations cannot vibrate in the large black hole limit.
 When we reverse the rescaling, the spectrum corresponds to infinitely damped modes, which seems to play an important role in theories for quantum gravity \cite{hod1998, dreyer2004, cardoso2004}.